U.S. Marines stationed in California deploy to Japan

 |Downloads:

-This work, U.S. Marines stationed in California deploy to Japan [Image 5 of 5], by LCpl Erick Reyes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Marines stationed in California deploy to Japan, by LCpl Erick Reyes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 U.S.-based F/A-18 Hornet squadron deploys to Japan